by John David Emmett

 You may be disappointed if you fail, but you are doomed if you don't try." -- Beverly Sills

-The Foundation Program will consist of three new adult classes in Brazilian Jiu Jitsu.
+The Foundation Program consists of three adult classes in Brazilian Jiu Jitsu.
 Join us Monday, Wednesday and Friday nights at 6 p.m. at our Baltimore location at Meadow Mill Athletic Club.
-The new Foundation Program is open to everyone, especially new students who are starting Brazilian Jiu Jitsu for the first time.
+The Foundation Program is open to everyone, especially new students who are starting Brazilian Jiu Jitsu for the first time.
 Movement, technique and play will be used to emphasize learning in a positive environment.
 Class will be broken down into three 15 minute segments, for a total time of 45 minutes.
 This is the perfect class to learn the foundation of Brazilian Jiu Jitsu in a short amount of time.
 You will be able to work up a sweat, learn new skills and challenge yourself to stretch your limits in achieving new goals.

 Zenyo means "good use."
 The ultimate goal of Zenyo is efficient and skilled movement in service of technique.
 Zenyo Jiu Jitsu Baltimore uses unique drills to help you learn to move in a smoother, more graceful manner.
 Our nervous system is designed to learn through movement.
 Children learn and develop by moving but as adults we stop moving in new ways and stop learning new motor skills.
 This is a chance to start learning again through movement.